West Franklin High School

 West Franklin High School (WFHS) is a four-year, comprehensive, public high school located in Pomona, Kansas, United States, serving grades 9 through 12.
 The school was established in 2007 with the merger of Williamsburg High School and Pomona High School.
 It is currently the only high school within the city limits of Pomona.
 The school mascot is the Falcon and the school colors are blue and silver.
 In 2013, the school was selected as a National Blue Ribbon School.

 There are several extracurricular activities that are offered, both athletic and non-athletic.
 Athletic teams compete in the Flint Hills League and are classified as a 3A school according to the KSHSAA.

 Administration

-West Franklin High School is currently under the leadership of Principal Matt Brenzikofer, and Assistant Principal, Ericka Waller.
+West Franklin High School is currently under the leadership of Principal Kelci Patterson, and Assistant Principal, Paige Prouty.

 History

 It was founded in 2007 with the merger of Williamsburg High School and Pomona High School.
 It is located at the former Pomona High School's site.